-The simulator provided for this assignment purpose is fully functional (as per exceptions mentioned earlier).
-However, we eliminated the code from initialize, flood, calcualteSPT and calcualteRoutingTable methods of Router class.
-Also the SP_Tree class is provided without implementation.
+The simulator provided for this assignment is fully functional (as per exceptions mentioned earlier).
+However, we eliminated the code from initialize, flood, calcualteSPT and calcualteRoutingTable methods of the Router class.
+Furthermore, the SP\Tree class is provided without implementation.
 Students have to implement these methods following the OSPF protocol specifications (only for those features which are originally supported by the simulator).
 However, during this implementation, they also have to take care for the following rules: